lalaithan/coder-story/README.md

 ## How do I contribute?

 EASY!
 Just follow these steps:
-1. Click the "Fork" button in the top right corner of the [repo](https://github.com/GaegeRoot/coder-story)
+1. Click the "Fork" button in the top right corner of the [repo](https://github.com/GaegeRoot/coder-story).
-2.
+2. In your forked version of the project, click the "README.md" file
+3. Click the tiny little pencil icon at the top right of the file displayed
+4. Add a new paragraph to continue the existing story

 # Coder Story: